dmeehan1968/junie-explorer/.junie/guidelines.md

 - Update the package.json version to the new version
 - Update CHANGELOG.md to include the changes separated by version (use the first line of the commit and include the commit hash)
 - Make sure the latest version release date is today (use `date` CLI to get current)
+- Run `npm install` to update the package-lock.json
-- Commit CHANGELOG.md and package.json
+- Commit CHANGELOG.md, package.json and package-lock.json
 - Add a tag with the new version (prefix the version with `v`, e.g. v1.0.0)

 ## Future Enhancements